Are you an adviser? Go to Unbiased Pro

 Many neobanks also offer services for under 18s, with interactive features to help teenagers learn about money management.

-Neobank vs online bank
+Neobank vs online bank: what’s the difference?

+So, what’s the difference between a neobank and online banking?
 Although neobanks may have pioneered digital banking tools, most traditional banks now offer online banking services, too.

-Statistics show that between 2015 and 2022 more than half of the UK’s bank branches shut permanently.
+More people choose to bank online as many bank branches are closing their doors for good.
+Statistics show between 2015 and 2022, more than half of the UK’s bank branches shut permanently.

 The interface of a neobank might be similar to the online banking service offered by a traditional bank.
 However, for neobanks, online services aren’t an add-on but are fundamental to their model.

-One trademark of neobanking is the streamlined services they offer on a digital platform, but this slimmed-down banking experience can also mean a neobank offers fewer services than a traditional bank
+One trademark of neobanking is the streamlined services they offer on a digital platform, but this slimmed-down banking experience can also mean a neobank offers fewer services than a traditional bank.

 Ultimately, how you like to look after your money is a very personal choice.